mei-friend/mei-friend.github.io/_docs/advanced/critapp.md

        <img class="figure-img" src="{{ site.baseurl }}/assets/img/markup/Critical-supplied-DIME.png"
         alt="Highlighted supplied elements in an excerpt by the Digital Mozart Edition." />
     </a>
-    <figcaption class="figure-caption">Highlighted supplied elements in an excerpt of an MEI encoding by the <a href="https://dme.mozarteum.at/movi/en" target="_blank">Digital Mozart Edition</a> by the Mozarteum Salzburg.
-Note that the encoding of the first movement of the Symphony K.550 exceeds the local storage capacity of the browser, resulting in a warning message next to the file name.</figcaption>
+    <figcaption class="figure-caption">Supplied elements (highlighted in orange) in an excerpt of an MEI encoding from the <a href="https://dme.mozarteum.at/movi/en" target="_blank">Digital Mozart Edition</a> by the Mozarteum Salzburg.</figcaption>
 </figure>

 ### Inserting supplied element

-To insert an supplied element into an encoding, select an [allowed element](https://music-encoding.org/guidelines/v4/elements/supplied){:target="_blank"} in the notation and press `U`.
-This will surround the selected elements with a supplied element and a responsibility attribute (`@resp`) to each of it.
-The responsibility statement has to be chosen beforehand from an input select in the mei-friend settings menu, which is automatically populated from the responsibility statement list in the header of the MEI file.
+To mark one or more [permitted elements](https://music-encoding.org/guidelines/v4/elements/supplied#mayContain){:target="_blank"} as supplied, select the elements in the notation and press `U`.
+This will surround the selected elements with a [`supplied`](https://music-encoding.org/guidelines/v4/elements/supplied#mayContain){:target="_blank"} element, which will be furnished with a responsibility attribute (`@resp`).
+The value of this attribute must first be chosen from the `Select <supplied> responsibility` drop-down menu in the 'Handle editorial content' section of the [mei-friend settings]({{ site.baseurl }}/docs/basic/settings).
+The values available in this drop-down menu are automatically populated from the responsibility statement list in the header of the current MEI file.